The Ultimate Guide to Visiting El Cuyo Yucatan Mexico in 2025

 Take Public Transportation to El Cuyo

-There are no direct buses between the main cities and El Cuyo, but you can catch a bus from Tizimin (with NORESTE Bus Company).
+There are no direct buses between the main cities and El Cuyo, so you’ll have to go through Colonia Yucatan or Tizimin.

 Where to Stay in El Cuyo